Geertruida Wijsmuller-Meijer: 1941 to June 1942: Help for French soldiers

-Hunger 1944-1945
+Hunger 1944–1945

 Hunger became a serious issue in the Dutch cities.
 When it was no longer possible to send food parcels to the camps, Wijsmuller, as a member of an interconfessional group, organized the evacuation of 6,649 famished children from Amsterdam across the IJsselmeer to the countryside.
 The children were able to recuperate there.

-On 7 April 1945 the Amsterdam police informed Wijsmuller that 120 Allied soldiers were being held in a monastery in Aalsmeer.
+On 7 April 1945, the Amsterdam police informed Wijsmuller that 120 Allied soldiers were being held in a monastery in Aalsmeer.
 They were in a bad way.
 Wanting to help, Wijsmuller cycled to Aalsmeer, the first time with medication, and managed to get in.
 She threatened the Germans that they could be charged after the war.
 Immediately after the capitulation of Germany Wijsmuller sought contact with the Germans in Utrecht, who knew her by her nickname "die verrückte Frau Wijsmuller" ("the crazy Mrs. Wijsmuller") due to her help to Jews.
 They referred her to the Canadians in Hilversum.
 The latter sent cars and Wijsmuller delivered the soldiers to them.

 After World War II

-After the war Wijsmuller traced displaced children in Germany, as member number 1 from the KVV and as a UNRRA (a precursor of the UN) employee.
+After the war, Wijsmuller traced displaced children in Germany, as member number 1 from the KVV and as a UNRRA (a precursor of the UN) employee.
 This was followed by the organisation of trips to England, Switzerland and Denmark of malnourished children from the Netherlands.
 From 1945 until 1966, she was a member of the Amsterdam city council for the liberal party (VVD).
 She was involved in social work and many social projects in the Netherlands and abroad.

-Soon she was on about 12 boards and committees.
-For example, she was involved in the creation of workplaces for the disabled in Amsterdam and the founding of a hospital in Suriname.
-She was one of the founders and a board member of the Anne Frank House.
+Soon, she was on about 12 boards and committees.
+She was involved in the creation of workplaces for the disabled in Amsterdam and the founding of a hospital in Suriname.
+In 1957, she was a founder and board member of the Anne Frank House.
+She remained a board member until 1975.
+As a director and board member she had the Amsterdam sanatorium "Beatrix" converted into a general hospital.
+Abortion and gender-related operations were offered there.

 Most of the Jewish children found that their parents did not survive the Shoah, but some were reunited with their families.
 Until her death Wijsmuller kept in touch with children she saved, from Enkhuizen to England and Israel.

 Joop Wijsmuller died on December 31, 1964.
-Cietje Hackman lived together with Wijsmuller until her death on August 30, 1978.
+Cietje Hackman lived with Wijsmuller until her death on August 30, 1978.
 Wijsmuller left her body for scientific research.

-In an advertisement after her death she was described as the "Mother of 1001 children, who made her job of saving Jewish children ".
+In an advertisement after her death, she was described as the "Mother of 1001 children, who made her job of saving Jewish children".